N3b3x/nt-espidf-project-tools/README.md

 ## 🎯 **Overview**

-The scripts directory contains a build system designed for ESP32 development, featuring automated ESP-IDF management, build processes, and CI/CD integration.
+This repository contains a **decoupled build system** for ESP32 development that can be used in two flexible ways.
+The scripts feature automated ESP-IDF management, build processes, and CI/CD integration while maintaining complete portability.

 ### 🏆 **Key Features**

-- **🚀 Portable Scripts** - Scripts can be placed anywhere and work with any project via `--project-path`
+- **🚀 Dual Usage Modes** - Works both as project-integrated scripts and as portable tools
 - **🔧 Automated ESP-IDF Management** - Auto-detection, installation, and environment setup
 - **📊 Dynamic Configuration Loading** - YAML-based configuration with hierarchical overrides
 - **🔄 Intelligent Build System** - Incremental builds with caching and optimization